 There’s no denying it; the innovation economy is here, and it’s on the rise.
 Entire industries have been forever changed, and this new workplace has a whole new set of expectations for its workers.

-Today, landing the job isn’t as simple as having the right set of degrees from the right institution.
+Today, landing a job isn’t as simple as having the right set of degrees from the right institution.
 It’s about having a diverse background of experiences.
 It’s about having the right personality for the company’s culture.
-It’s about having a passion for the field and an excitement for the future—whatever may come.
+It’s about having a passion for the field and excitement for the future—whatever may come.

 Workers who crave stability and rigidity are going to struggle.
 Individuals who only have a narrow set of skills will be challenged.
 Employees who are ignoring cultural and technological advancements won’t be employees for long.
 Getting and keeping a job is no longer just about what you know and how good you are; it is now about what you are willing to learn and how quickly you can adapt to change.